Rxmas1lly/HIHI/README.md

 -And ALSO please PLEASSEEE tell me when I make you uncomfortable or what makes you uncomfortable  just so I don't make you uncomfortable on accident  if I upset you, TELL ME WHAT I DID ^^ I won't get mad it actually  makes me a lot more  happy if you do so I can fix what I did..!

--If your older than  16+ do not be jokingly inappropriate  with me, that's all I ask 0-0

 -Uhh I have hyperfixation  on Toya so if I talk about  him too much and you don't like that tell me

 -if I snap at you it's an accident.